 This page provides statistics for DHCP snooping.
 Notice that the normal forward per-port TX statistics isn't increased if the incoming DHCP packet is done by L3 forwarding mechanism.
 And clear the statistics on specific port may not take effect on global statistics since it gathers the different layer overview.

-To monitor an DHCP Relay statistics in the web interface: Click Monitor, DHCP, Detailed Statistics
+To display monitor DHCP Relay statistics in the web interface: